IBMPredictiveAnalytics/STATS_IF/Readme.md

 # STATS IF
 ## Execute blocks of code conditionally
- This command accepts a list of logical conditions and exe
+ This command accepts a list of logical conditions and executes the associated block of code for the first condition that is true.
+Conditions are written as Python expressions in which the values are from previously executed Python code or Python apis.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for Python.

 ---
 Installation intructions